SoraEagle/phase-5-project/README.md

 - Randomize the order of the flashcards

+- Disable the rendering of the "Log In" button when on the login page

 - Implementing OAuth for login/signup

+- Allow deleting binders and decks

+- Deleting an binder or deck also deletes its child objects

 - Add an user profile page

 - Add an user dropdown

-- Allow deleting binders and decks

-- Deleting an binder or deck also deletes its child objects

 I may update this code to include other features, if I have the time for it in the future.